Low-Dose Naltrexone (LDN) in Sandy, UT

 • Headache

 During the first three to five days of taking LDN, you may experience mild to moderate levels of the above side effects.
 Side effects typically diminish on their own by day five.
-If you experience side effects, you may reduce them by reducing your dose by half (typical dosing is 4.5 mg, therefore ½ a tab would be 2.25 mg) for the first two weeks with a gradual increase to the 4.5mg dose.
+If you experience side effects, you may reduce them by reducing your dose by half (typical dosing is 4.5 mg; ½ a tab would be 2.25 mg) for the first two weeks, then gradually increase to the 4.5 mg dose.

 Note: The above statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-Ongoing Support: Our dedicated team is committed to supporting you throughout your LDN journey.
-We provide regular follow-up appointments to monitor your progress, address any concerns or questions, and make adjustments to your treatment plan as needed.
+• Ongoing Support: Our dedicated team is committed to supporting you throughout your LDN journey.
+We provide regular follow-up appointments to monitor your progress, address any concerns or questions, and adjust your treatment plan as needed.

 Bolton MJ, Chapman BP, Van Marwijk HLow-dose naltrexone as a treatment for chronic fatigue syndromeBMJ Case Reports CP 2020;13:e232502.